Example of training with Dask on GPU

 from xgboost.dask import DaskDMatrix

-# DaskDMatrix acts like normal DMatrix, works as a proxy for local
+# DaskDMatrix acts like normal DMatrix, works as a proxy for local DMatrix scatter

-# DMatrix scatter around workers.
+# around workers.

 dtrain = DaskDMatrix(client, X, y)

 # Use train method from xgboost.dask instead of xgboost.
-This
+This distributed version

-# distributed version of train returns a dictionary containing the
+# of train returns a dictionary containing the resulting booster and evaluation

-# evaluation metrics.
+# history obtained from evaluation metrics.

-output = xgb.dask.train(client,
+output = dxgb.train(

 dtrain,

-num_boost_round=4, evals=[(dtrain, 'train')])
+num_boost_round=4,

-bst = output['booster']
+bst = output["booster"]

-history = output['history']
+history = output["history"]

 # you can pass output directly into `predict` too.

-prediction = xgb.dask.predict(client, bst, dtrain)
+prediction = dxgb.predict(client, bst, dtrain)

 return prediction